mever-team/FairBench/docs/quickstart.md

 computations with the dot notation programmatically, or with interactive visualization environments.
-You may also add more `depth` to their view like this.
+You may also add more `depth` to their view.
 Below is an example, but there are many dynamic options [here](documentation/interactive.md).
 We focus on only the minimum accuracy to keep the outcome simple, but visualization environments